ankitkumar8558011-alt/ankitkumar8558011-alt/README.md

 → Analyzed flight datasets to extract insights and visualize trends

 🔹 Sales Forecasting (ML Project)
-→ Developed a machine learning model to forecast future demand using historical sales data, with time-series analysis and visualizations to support business decision-making
+→ Built a model to predict future sales using Python and visualized trends and seasonality for business insights

 ### Tools & Platforms